-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the strange sentences and the funny mistakes that may have resulted.
+Dear English-speaking readers, this page is an automatic translation of an article originally written in French.
+I apologise for any strange sentences and funny mistakes that may have resulted.
 If you read French, click on the French flag below to access the original, correct text:

-Very good choice.
-Close to everything, refined decor, impeccable cleanliness, warm welcome and cheerful.
-The cheapest rooms are from 1800 baht (about 40 €), including breakfast.
+Excellent choice.
+Close to everything, refined decor, impeccable cleanliness, warm and cheerful welcome.
+The cheapest rooms start at 1800 baht (approx. €40), breakfast included.
 An excellent deal.
-For 2600 baht (less than 60€), I got the luxury of a quasi-suite with mega king-size bed wider than long and jacuzzi ...
+For 2600 baht (less than 60€), I treated myself to the luxury of a quasi-suite with mega king-size bed wider than it is long and a Jacuzzi...
 Argh.

 Needless to say, I thoroughly enjoyed this supreme comfort after my long climb up from Koh Lipe.